The Foreign Service Officer Test (FSOT)

 Pearson VUE On Base Test Centers (OBTC) to Offer the FSOT

 Beginning with the February 2017 FSOT, the Foreign Service Officer Test will be offered at approximately 130 OBTC locations on U.S. military installations in U.S states and territories, Europe, Asia and the Middle East.
 The OBTCs will add additional appointment options during each testing window for those candidates with access to the included military bases.

 Use of Overseas Pearson VUE Testing sites

-The Board of Examiners will offer the FSOT at certain overseas Pearson Professional Centers (PPCs).
-PPCs are wholly owned by Pearson VUE and may not be in the capital.
+The Board of Examiners has expanded the number of overseas Pearson VUE testing sites for the FSOT.
 Embassies/Consulates located in other cities may continue to offer the test as their resources permit.
-Candidates testing in these locations must use their U.S. passports for identification verification.
+Candidates testing in locations outside the U.S. must use their U.S. passports for identification verification.